 You have recently been convicted of operating while under the influence.
 Elevate’s OWI program will assist you with:

-- Educating you and addressing any substance use issues
+Providing awareness and education while addressing any substance use issues

 Under Wisconsin Administrative Codes, you have been court-ordered to: